mertyildiran/Plexus/README.md

 <!-- LaTeX of above image:  \underline{f} ault = \left | \Delta p \right |  -->

-All numerical values inside a neuron are floating point numbers and all the calculations obey to precision given at start.
+All numerical values inside a neuron are floating point numbers and all the calculations obey to precision that given at start.

 #### Sensory and Motor Neurons